BroadbandForum/usp/docs/specification/index.md

 The GetSupportedDM Message is different from other USP Messages in that it only returns information about the Agent's Supported Data Model.
 This means that Path Names to Multi-Instance Objects only address the Object itself, rather than Instances of the Object, and those Path Names that contain Multi-Instance Objects in the Path Name use the `{i}` identifier to indicate their place in the Path Name as specified in TR-106 [@TR-106].

-The `obj_paths` field takes a list of Object Paths, either from the Supported Data Model or the Instantiated Data Model.
+The `obj_paths` field takes a set of Path Names to Objects, Commands, Events, or Parameters, either from the Supported Data Model or the Instantiated Data Model.

 For example, a Path Name to the `AssociatedDevice` Object (a child of the `.WiFi.AccessPoint` Object) could be addressed in the Supported Data Model as `Device.WiFi.AccessPoint.{i}.AssociatedDevice.{i}.` but in addition to this notation the omission of the final `{i}.` is also allowed, such as `Device.WiFi.AccessPoint.{i}.AssociatedDevice.`.
 Both of these syntaxes are supported and equivalent.